 By: William C. Head and Larry Kohn, Atlanta DUI Lawyers and Traffic Ticket Attorneys

 If you see a Georgia State Patrol officer on the highway, that vehicle and that officer are part of the Georgia Department of Public Safety.
-Two decades ago, this agency also issued driver’s licenses and suspended or revoked licenses.
-Previously, the department who handled these matters was the DMV in GA.
+Two decades ago, this agency also issued drivers’ licenses, and suspended or revoked licenses.
+Previously, it was the DMV in GA.

-GA DPS does NOT issue, suspend, or revoke driver’s licenses, or give driving tests like they did a few decades ago.
-This department is now a LAW ENFORCEMENT agency within the State of Georgia.
-In addition to the Georgia State Patrol officers, the State has a fleet of Motor Carrier Compliance Division vehicles that monitor tractor-trailer trucks (18-wheelers) and passenger buses that can carry more than 15 occupants.
+GA DPS does NOT issue, suspend, or revoke driver’s licenses, or give driving tests, like they did a few decades ago.
+This is now a LAW ENFORCEMENT agency within the State of Georgia.
+In addition to the Georgia State Patrol officers, the State has a fleet of Motor Carrier Compliance Division vehicles that monitor tractor-trailer trucks (18-wheelers) and passenger buses that have the capacity to carry more than 15 occupants.

-Twice in the past 20 years, two different Georgia governors (Barnes and Perdue) acted to break general government departments into more focused, specialized departments.
+Twice in the past 20 years, two different Georgia governors (Barnes and Perdue) acted to break out government departments into more focused, specialized departments.
 Barnes created the DMVS early in his term in office.
-Then in 2005, Perdue created DDS for the agency issuing licenses and overseeing changes to a person’s driving record and checking his or her status (e.g., see how many points on their GA license).
+Then in 2005, Perdue created DDS for the agency issuing licenses and overseeing changes to a person’s driving record, and checking their status (e.g., see how many points on their GA license).
 This department also issues a Georgia driver’s license or identification card.
-This agency is where Georgia residents go to renew their driver’s license, or to correct driver’s license suspensions and revocations.
+This is where Georgia residents go to renew their driver’s license, or to correct license suspensions and revocations.

-Many years ago, the Georgia DPS existed in quite a different configuration.
-When the population of Georgia was much smaller, the Georgia DDS did almost everything as it related to the right to drive in the Peach State.
-The population growth in Georgia has overburdened this single department for all things dealing with driving privileges.
+Many years ago, the Georgia DPS existed in a quite different configuration.
+When the population of Georgia was much smaller, the Georgia DDS did almost everything, as it related to the right to drive in the Peach State.
+The population growth in Georgia have overburdened this single department for all things dealing with driving privileges.